Metamatic: Singles and reissues

-"Underpass" was released as an edited single a week before the album (length: 3:18), making #31 in the UK charts and appearing on a number of electropop compilations of the time.
+"Underpass" was released as an edited single two weeks before the album (length: 3:18), making #31 in the UK charts and appearing on a number of electropop compilations of the time.
 Its B-side was a non-album instrumental, "Film One".
-In March 1980 a remix of "No-One Driving" was released as a double single with three other non-album tracks: "Glimmer", "Mr No" and "This City", reaching #32.
+On 21 March 1980 a re-recorded version of "No-One Driving" was released as a double single with three other non-album tracks: "Glimmer", "Mr. No" and "This City", reaching #32.

-In June 1980, Foxx released a single with new songs on both sides, "Burning Car" b/w "20th Century", making #35.
-He issued one more single-only release in October 1980, the transitional "Miles Away" b/w "A Long Time", which provided a foretaste of the more fully produced sound of his next album, The Garden (1981).
-All these non-album tracks have appeared on various John Foxx compilations and reissues of Metamatic; the 1993 CD version of the album also included "Young Love", a previously unreleased track recorded in 1979.
-A 'definitive' two-CD reissue of the album was released in September 2007 which was intended to bring together all the Metamatic-era material, plus previously unavailable tracks, onto one bonus CD.
-Another re-mastered edition was released as a 3CD Deluxe Edition in 2018.
+On 11 July 1980, Foxx released a single with new songs on both sides, "Burning Car" b/w "20th Century", making #35.
+He issued one more single-only release on 31 October 1980, the transitional "Miles Away" b/w "A Long Time", which provided a foretaste of the more fully produced sound of his next album, The Garden (1981).
+All these non-album tracks have appeared on various John Foxx compilations and reissues of Metamatic; the 19 April 1993 CD version of the album also included "Young Love", a previously unreleased track recorded in 1979.
+The album was re-released on CD with extra tracks on 30 July 2001.
+A 'definitive' two-CD reissue of the album was released on 17 September 2007, which was intended to bring together all the Metamatic-era material, plus previously unavailable tracks, onto one bonus CD.
+Another re-mastered edition was released as a 3CD Deluxe Edition on 30 May 2018.
 This included fifteen instrumentals on disc three, as the new reissue project grew to forty-nine tracks across three CDs.

 Foxx's record label and his official website are also named Metamatic.